argots/stencil/README.md

 1. Only modify folders within the current directory.
-2. Allow package writers to customize the files based on inputs chosen the user (such as do you want "https" support?).
+2. Allow package writers to customize the files based on inputs chosen by the user (such as version of NodeJS)
 3. Allow users to modify the generated files without affecting the ability to upgrade stencil packages -- they should properly merge much like git itself.